harirajeev/learn_LLMS/MixedPrecision&Quantization.md

   - [LLM.int8() and Emergent Features by Tim Dettmers](https://timdettmers.com/2022/08/17/llm-int8-and-emergent-features/)
      - I had two pitches for my LLM.int8() paper.
        - One pitch is about how I use advanced quantization methods to achieve no performance degradation transformer inference at scale that makes large models more accessible.
        - The other pitch talks about emergent outliers in transformers and how they radically change what transformers learn and how they function.
+(Emergent features that were discovered in language model at scale].
     - [int8 paper - LLM.int8(): 8-bit Matrix Multiplication for Transformers at Scale](https://arxiv.org/abs/2208.07339)
     - How quantization is done for you through the bitsandbytes library with Hugging Face integration so that you can easily run OPT-175B and BLOOM-176B on a single machine
       - [A Gentle Introduction to 8-bit Matrix Multiplication for transformers at scale using Hugging Face Transformers, Accelerate and bitsandbytes](https://huggingface.co/blog/hf-bitsandbytes-integration)